AyushRoy2001/AyushRoy2001.github.io/README.md

 - 🌱 **<code style="color: white">I’m currently an Electrical Engineering undergraduate at Jadavpur University(India, West Bengal) and will soon start a PhD at the University of Buffalo under the supervision of Prof. Vishnu Lokhande.</code>**
 - 💞️ **<code style="color: white">I’m looking for research collaborations in Computer Vision for Biometrics, Biomedical Imaging,  and Signal Processing.</code>**
 - ✌️ **<code style="color: white">I have published in popular computer vision conferences (ICDAR, ACPR, ISBI, MIUA) and journals (IEEE Transactions).</code>**
-- 📳 **<code style="color: white">News: Our paper "GRU-Net: Gaussian attention aided dense skip connection based  multiResU-Net for Breast Histopathology Image Segmentation" has been accepted for presentation at the MIUA 2024 to be held in Manchester, England on July 24 – 26, 2024.</code>**
+- 📳 **<code style="color: #FC465B">News: Our paper "GRU-Net: Gaussian attention aided dense skip connection based  multiResU-Net for Breast Histopathology Image Segmentation" has been accepted for presentation at the MIUA 2024 to be held in Manchester, England on July 24 – 26, 2024.</code>**
-- 📳 **<code style="color: white">News: Our paper "AWGUNet: Attention-aided Wavelet Guided U-net for nuclei segmentation in histopathology images" has been accepted for presentation at the ISBI 2024 to be held in Athens, Greece on May 27 – 30, 2024.</code>**
+- 📳 **<code style="color: #FC465B">News: Our paper "AWGUNet: Attention-aided Wavelet Guided U-net for nuclei segmentation in histopathology images" has been accepted for presentation at the ISBI 2024 to be held in Athens, Greece on May 27 – 30, 2024.</code>**
-- 📳 **<code style="color: white">News: Our paper "A Wavelet Guided Attention Module for Skin Cancer Classification with Gradient-based Feature Fusion" has been accepted for presentation at the ISBI 2024 to be held in Athens, Greece on May 27 – 30, 2024.</code>**
+- 📳 **<code style="color: #FC465B">News: Our paper "A Wavelet Guided Attention Module for Skin Cancer Classification with Gradient-based Feature Fusion" has been accepted for presentation at the ISBI 2024 to be held in Athens, Greece on May 27 – 30, 2024.</code>**
-- 📳 **<code style="color: white">News: Our paper "FA-Net: A Fuzzy Attention-aided Deep Neural Network for Pneumonia Detection in Chest X-Rays" has been accepted for presentation at IEEE CBMS 2024 to be held in Guadalajara, Mexico on June 26 – 28, 2024.</code>**
+- 📳 **<code style="color: #FC465B">News: Our paper "FA-Net: A Fuzzy Attention-aided Deep Neural Network for Pneumonia Detection in Chest X-Rays" has been accepted for presentation at IEEE CBMS 2024 to be held in Guadalajara, Mexico on June 26 – 28, 2024.</code>**

 ## Familiar With 👀 <a id="familiar-with"></a>